-We contribute to the literature by developing a general model of monopolistic competition that simultaneously encompasses several motives for protection that have been treated separately in the literature.
-Our model uncovers the importance of the interplay between demand characteristics and firms' behavior, showing how several factors can explain why we may observe one outcome in one context and a different outcome in another.
+We contribute to the literature by developing a general model of monopolistic competition that simultaneously encompasses several motives for trade protection that so far have been treated separately.
+With this tool in hand we seek to understand how the underlying structure of preferences affects trade policy decisions in an environment in which the government must find a compromise between the interests of lobbies and the costs for consumers of trade protection.
+We highlight the importance of the interplay between demand characteristics and firms' behavior, showing how several factors can explain why we may observe one outcome in one context and a different outcome in another.
 In particular, what may appear as an empirical puzzle can actually be the expected result of market characteristics that were not taken into account properly.
-We show that the trade policy which may emerge in the political equilibrium may either be protectionist or liberal depending on the degree of market competition, on the import penetration, on the power of lobbies, on the price interactions between firms, and on the degree of pass-through and the terms-of-trade effects.
+We show that the trade policy which may emerge in the political equilibrium may either be strongly protectionist or more liberal depending on the degree of market competition, on the import penetration, on the power of lobbies, on the price interactions between firms, on the degree of pass-through and on the terms-of-trade effects.

-The literature related to our work dates back to the earlier contributions of Findlay and Wellisz (1982) and Hillman (1982); however, one of the most influential papers is the one by Grossman and Helpman (1994) (henceforth GH) who develop a formal micro-founded model with clear-cut testable predictions about the cross-sectional structure of protection.
+The literature related to our work dates back to the earlier contributions of Findlay and Wellisz (1982) and Hillman (1982).
+One of the most influential papers is the one by Grossman and Helpman (1994) (henceforth GH) who develop a formal micro-founded model with clearcut testable predictions about the cross-sector structure of protection.
 In their model, trade policy endogenously emerges from the interaction between government and organized sectoral lobbies.
 GH show that, within a perfectly competitive framework where free trade is the social optimum, the structure of protection that emerges in the political equilibrium entails an import tariff (export subsidy) in organized sectors and an import subsidy (export tax) in unorganized sectors.
 Moreover, the level of protection is positively related to the import penetration ratio for unorganized sectors and negatively for organized sectors, while the opposite holds for import elasticity.
 These predictions are confirmed by many empirical studies, such as Goldberg and Maggi (1999) and Gawande and Bandyopadhyay (2000).
-However, the same studies often find that lobbies seem to have surprising little power over the government, which is not in line with the GH model.
+However, the same studies often find that lobbies seem to have surprising little power over the government.
 As a matter of fact, the unexpectedly benevolent government is one of puzzles of empirical studies on the "protection for sale" type of models.
-In addition, the GH model predicts that unorganized industries should receive negative protection, while according to the empirical evidence, industries classified as unorganized receive positive levels of trade protection.
+In addition, the GH model predicts that unorganized industries should receive negative protection, while according to the empirical evidence, industries classified as unorganized receive positive levels of trade protection.3

-&lt;sup>1The recent resurgence of protectionism is not 1930s-style, rather it entails several abuses of legitimate discretion.
+1So far the recent resurgence of protectionism has not been 1930s-style, rather it has entailed several abuses of legitimate discretion.
 On the economic risks of this "murky protectionism", see Baldwin and Evenett (2009).

-&lt;sup>2In this respect, the European Union's long-planned trade deal with the US has been halted indefinitely and negotiations have shows no sign of progress since the 2016 United States presidential election.
+2In this respect, the European Union's long-planned trade deal with the US has been halted indefinitely and negotiations have shows no sign of progress since the 2016 United States presidential election.